benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2017-12-18-a-bunch-of-sets.md

 ## 02. A Unified Model For Sets in Ruby

-Equipped with some basic understanding of our problem domain established in [part 01 of this series](/2017/12/18/a-bunch-of-sets/), let us begin to develop the main ingredients for a Ruby model of sets that encompasses the types of sets we have discussed (as well as potentially other ones).
+Equipped with some basic understanding of our problem domain established in [part 01 of this series][4], let us begin to develop the main ingredients for a Ruby model of sets that encompasses the types of sets we have discussed (as well as potentially other ones).
 We start by discussing a `SetMap` class that captures the commonalities of classical sets, fuzzy sets, and multisets, while allowing us to easily define each of these specific types via inheritance.

 ### Hash tables
-{:.no_toc}
+{:.no\_toc}

 What do the three types of sets have in common?
 At first glance, it seems that their internal structure is pretty different: multisets and fuzzy sets have been presented above as consisting of key-value pairs, while classical sets simply consist of a bunch of keys.
 However, this is merely a matter of representation.
 In fact, it is rather common to represent a classical set by means of a *characteristic function*, which maps the members of the set to 1, while all other objects from a given domain are mapped to 0.
 Taking a cue from this, we extend our key-value notation to classical sets, writing the set `{ 0, 1, 2 }`, for example, as